Where can I purchase Neenah's products?

 What inkjet printers work with Neenah's papers?

 Almost all printers on the market are compatible with Neenah’s ink jet heat transfer papers, but the colors they produce are dependent on the software and ink.
 Some printers are designed to reduce the amount of ink consumed and will not provide vibrant details.
-Inks for inkjet can include: pigment or aqueous dye based inks or a combination of both, as well as solvent, eco-solvent, latex and sublimation inks.
+Inks that work with inkjet Neenah Heat Transfer Papers can include: pigment or aqueous dye based inks or a combination of both, as well as solvent, eco-solvent, latex and sublimation inks.

 What laser color printers and color copiers work with Neenah's papers?